sabiransari1/zoomcar/README.md

 Welcome and appreciate all contributions to the Zoomcar!
 Whether you want to report a bug, contribute code, provide suggestions, or improve the documentation, there are several ways you can get involved.

 ## Instructions
-To contribute to the Zoomcar, follow these steps:
+To contribute to the Zoomcar, follow these steps:-

 - Fork this repository to your own GitHub account
 - Clone the forked repository to your local machine